Oreoluwa Lesi: Career

 In 2009, Oreoluwa bagged an Anita Borg Change Agent Award and was honoured as fellow of Ashoka in 2013 making her part of the growing network of African changemakers recognized by Ashoka, including Njideka Harry, Omowumi Ogunrotimi, Ngozi Iwere, and Princess Olufemi-Kayode.

 W.TEC is frequently recognised for its work as a pioneering organisation in trying to close the gender gap in technology.
 W.TEC has won awards such as the 2019 EQUALS in Tech award (Skills category) and the 2019 Nigeria Internet Registration Association (NIRA) Presidential Award for Women's Development.
 W.TEC also emerged as a 2020 WSIS Prizes Champion (Access to Information and Knowledge Category).

 In 2019, the inventor of the World Wide Web, Sir Tim Berners-Lee visited W.TEC, as part of a 30-hour tour to 3 cities around the world to celebrate the 30th anniversary of the web.
 During his visit to W.TEC, he met some of the girls who are participants of W.TEC's programmes.
 In January 2020, TIME asked a group of six prominent people (including Sir Tim Berners-Lee) to write to a young person or people of their own choosing.
 Sir Berners-Lee chose to write a letter to the girls of W.TEC in a letter.

+Oreoluwa Lesi, CEO of W.TEC, says the organization has spent over decade empowering girls with ICT and Stem skills through camps, mentorship and partnership across Nigeria.
+She highlighted the growing of participants of women in technology, the success of W.TEC alumni, and the organization's commitment to equipping girls with digital and entrepreneurial skills for future careers.